Niels3RT/Experiments/Spinner_PCB/README.md

 Use a piece of perfboard to prevent pins from sticking out from the top surface.
 ![arduino_soldering](arduino_soldering.jpg?raw=true "arduino_soldering")

-## Alternative Firmware
+## Alternative Firmware (experimental)
 The pcb was designed for Sorgeligs firmware, but i included a firmware that does not identify as Mr.Spinner and reports the spinner as a mouse too.
 This allows for using/mapping all three buttons and might help on other systems, but might cause trouble too...

-To configure the spinner/paddle in Mister go to "define joystick buttons", first press a button to select it as joystick to configure, then use A->right microswitch, B->left microswitch and X->big button, skip all other button/dpad by pressing space on keyboard.
+To configure the spinner/paddle with this firmware in Mister go to "define joystick buttons", first press a button to select it as joystick to configure, then use A->right microswitch, B->left microswitch and X->big button, skip all other button/dpad by pressing space on keyboard.

 C64, "swap joysticks: no", "pot 1&2: Paddles 1&2" to use Paddle in Arkanoid.